Oscars in Hollywood cliffhanger over Best Picture, Director

-LOS ANGELES (Reuters) - Sunday’s Oscar ceremony is set for a cliffhanger ending after a topsy-turvy awards season that has left the two top prizes - Best Picture and Best Director - too close to call.
+LOS ANGELES, Feb 20 (Reuters) - Sunday’s Oscar ceremony is set for a cliffhanger ending after a topsy-turvy awards season that has left the two top prizes - Best Picture and Best Director - too close to call.

 Despite entering the Oscar race with a leading 12 nominations in January, the front-runner Best Picture status of Steven Spielberg’s presidential drama “Lincoln” has been undermined by a slew of awards picked up Ben Affleck’s Iran hostage thriller “Argo.”